SarahZimmermann-Schmutzler/Conduit/README.md

 ## Quickstart

-0) [Fork](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the project to your namespace, if you want to make changes or open a [Pull Request](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+0) [Fork](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the project to your namespace, if you want to make changes or open a [Pull Request](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) or use the [`workflow`](./.github/workflows/workflow.md) that automatically clones and publishes the project after the gihtub secrets and variables are set up.

-1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the project to your platform if you just want to use it:
+1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the project to your platform if you just want to use it or start the [`workflow`](./.github/workflows/workflow.md) manually:
     * <ins>Example</ins>: Clone the repo e.g. using an SSH-Key:

     ```bash